Grass Roots Remedies Co-operative /Grass Roots Herbal Foundations 2025-26

 The online course dates are for online only and also blended course students.

 Grass Roots Herbal Foundations runs over 3 semesters of 9-10 weeks with a break of 4-5 weeks between them.
-Each semester includes 3 live zooms with the course facilitators and all zooms are on Thursday evenings 6.15-8.15pm.
+Each semester includes 3 live zooms with the course facilitators.

 Semester 1: